 - Consider inviting a speaker to your event, such as a local community leader, disability advocate or person with lived experience of disability. - Reach out to special guests early to confirm their availability and any special assistance they may need (e.g. carer, interpreter or catering requirements).

 Make it official

 • Register your event on the IDPwD website.
 You have the option to keep your event private or advertise it on our community event calendar.
-By registering your event, you can also choose to receive complimentary IDPwD lapel pins for your staff and guests.

 Spread the word